nadilHesara/BBMS/BBMS/README.md

 - ✅ QR code scanning for donor check-in.
 - ✅ AI-based prediction for blood demand analysis.
 - ✅ Offline PWA support for hospitals in low-connectivity areas.

 ---
+## 📞 Support

+For support and questions, please contact the development team or create an issue in the repository.
+   - Thilokya Angeesa
+   - Nadil Hrsara
+   - Sandeni Vithana
+   - Hesandi Siwmini

+---